jrasmusson/swiftui/Dataflow/HowItWorks/README.md

     }
 }

-// Inject into parent view at the top struct ContentView: View {
+// Inject into as @StateObject in initializing view at the top struct ContentView: View {
     @StateObject var book: Book // 1